SelinaHhan/RecipeAnalysis/README.md

 #### Log-Transformed Calories
 To understand the skewness of numeric features such as calories and cooking time, we log-transform these variables to make their distributions more symmetric:

 Using np.log, we created a new column log_calories and plot its histogram with 50 bins.
-The resulting distribution (see Figure 1) reveals a right-skewed calorie distribution that becomes nearly normal after transformation, concentrating most values between log(4) and log(7).
+The resulting distribution reveals a right-skewed calorie distribution that becomes nearly normal after transformation, concentrating most values between log(4) and log(7).
 Zero or negative calorie values are replaced with 0 prior to log transformation.

 <iframe
   src="assets/log_calories_hist.html"